Shehu-Yakubu/PRODIGY_CS_01/README.md

 ---
 ## License
 ---
-This project is open-source and available under the [Link](https://github.com/Shehu-Yakubu/)MIT License.
+This project is open-source and available under the [MIT License](https://github.com/Shehu-Yakubu/).